hpesoj/gsl-pointers/README.md

 (*v) = *u; // modifies `f`
 ```

 This behaviour is both symmetrical _and_ familiar to experienced programmers.
+An additional benefit of the pointer-like semantics of `view` is that they are compatible with the proposed `std::experimental::propagate_const`.

-Of course, `operator.` "overloading" does have uses, but this is not one of them.
+Of course, `operator.` "overloading" does have its uses, but this is not one of them.

 ### <a name="faq-reference-wrapper"></a>Isn't `view` the same as `std::reference_wrapper`?

 No. They are very different.
+In short, `view` has pointer-like indirection semantics, whereas `std::reference_wrapper` has reference-like direct-access semantics.

-The key difference between `view` and `std::reference_wrapper` is in assignment and comparison.
+The key difference between `view` and `reference_wrapper` is in assignment and comparison.
 While both types behave the same on construction:

 ```c++
 int i = 42;